KarelCemus/play-redis/doc/40-migration.md

 in the smoothest possible way.
 We believe that removing technical debt as soon as possible is the only way of keeping this project in a good shape.

+## Migration from 2.8.x to 3.0.x

+Migrated to Play 2.9.0 and increased minimal version of JDK to 17.

+Dropped support for Scala 2.12, compiled against Scala 2.13.12 to be usable with Scala 3.

 ## Migration from 2.0.x to 2.1.x

 The most changes are under the hood, however, there are couple